 While the individual chapters that make up the book each make an autonomous contribution to the study of language learning psychology, taken together they provided significant impetus towards re-invigorating the discipline.

 One of the main contributions that the book made was that it raised awareness of a number of constructs and theoretical frames that were, at the time, relatively unknown to language learning.
 For example, the chapter by me and Juup Stelma focussed on intentionality, a construct that has powerful potential for understanding language learning activity.
 Similarly, the chapter by Denyze Toffoli foregrounded the role of attachment theory, which is well-established in mainstream psychology, but somewhat under-utilised in language education.
-The construct of emotional labour, which is the focus of Jim King’s chapter, a highly original contribution to the theory of language learning psychology, and one that has been picked up in more recent scholarship as well (e.g., Gkonou 2019; King & Ng, 2018).
+The construct of emotional labour, which is the focus of Jim King’s chapter, makes a highly original contribution to the theory of language learning psychology, and one that has been picked up in more recent scholarship as well (e.g., Gkonou 2019; King & Ng, 2018).

-A second key contribution of the book was that it highlighter the complex nature of language learning psychology, and language education in general.
-Many of the chapters in the book are explicitly informed by complex systems theory (e.g., Kostoulas & Stelma, Griffiths & Incençay, Oxford & Bolaños-Sánchez, Tatzl, all in this volume).
+A second key contribution of the book was that it highlightes the complex nature of language learning psychology, and language education in general.
+Many of the chapters in the book explicitly draw on complex systems theory (e.g., Kostoulas & Stelma, Griffiths & Incençay, Oxford & Bolaños-Sánchez, Tatzl, all in this volume).
 Other contributions, which do not explicitly draw on complex dynamic systems as an interpretative frame, echo some of its guiding principles.
 For example, the chapter by Toffoli reminds readers of the long-term impact of early formative experiences – or what complexity theorists would call sensitivity to initial conditions.
 Likewise, Tassinari’s chapter provides evidence of how discourse is co-constructed (or ‘soft-assembled’) by mentor-mentee dyads, and how the outcome of their activity is shaped by a rich ecology of emotions.

 Other chapters connect the book with more established strands in language learning psychology, sometimes adding a new perspective or using novel methodological approaches.
 Examples of such work include the chapter by Gonzalez, who revisits attribution theory; Czillagh’s study, who extends motivation theory with considerations of language economics; and Werbińska’s research, which adds new insights to identity theory.
 The study by Suzuki and Childs is also interesting, on account of its methodological novelty.
 Lastly, Reitbauer and Fromm’s study extends debates about language learning psychology into the realm of online education, in a way that is both insightful and foresightful.